Story highlights

 Hours later, neighbors heard her cries for help and pulled her out of a latrine, bloody with broken bones, rights groups said.

-She identified three of her attackers, and neighbors hauled them off to the local police station, the paper said.
+She identified three of her alleged attackers, and an angry mob of neighbors hauled the suspects to the local police station.

 Police ordered the suspects to cut grass in the yard, then released them shortly after, said Milanoi Koiyiet, a representative for Kenya’s Coalition on Violence Against Women, which is providing the teen with free legal help.